dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 Introduction
 ____________

 The TC-Stat tool ties together results from the TC-Pairs tool by providing summary statistics and filtering jobs on TCST output files.
 The TC-Stat tool requires TCST output from the TC-Pairs tool.
-See Section :ref:`tc_stat-output` of this users guide for information on the TCST output format of the TC-Pairs tool.
+See :numref:`tc_stat-output` of this users guide for information on the TCST output format of the TC-Pairs tool.
 The TC-Stat tool supports several analysis job types.
-The **filter** job stratifies the TCST data using various conditions and thresholds described in Section :ref:`tc_stat-configuration-file`.
+The **filter** job stratifies the TCST data using various conditions and thresholds described in :numref:`tc_stat-configuration-file`.
 The **summary** job produces summary statistics including frequency of superior performance, time-series independence calculations, and confidence intervals on the mean.
 The **rirw** job processes TCMPR lines, identifies adeck and bdeck rapid intensification or weakening events, populates a 2x2 contingency table, and derives contingency table statistics.
 The **probrirwjob** process PROBRIRW lines, populates an Nx2 probabilistic contingency table, and derives probabilistic statistics.
-The statistical aspects are described in Section :ref:`Statistical-aspects`, and practical use information for the TC-Stat tool is described in Section :ref:`Practical-information-1`.
+The statistical aspects are described in :numref:`Statistical-aspects`, and practical use information for the TC-Stat tool is described in :numref:`Practical-information-1`.

 .. _Statistical-aspects: